a-fas/mt940js/README.md

 ```

 `<sep>` can be `'>'` or `'?'`.
 The parser attempts to detect if field 86 contains tags like this and, if yes, adds `structuredDetails` attribute to a statement line.
-Tag digits are not interpreted as they are not standartized among different banks.
+Tag digits are not interpreted as they are not standardized among different banks.

 ```javascript
 // let incoming file contain one line with 86 field: